-Twice a week, the children also participate in whole class reading sessions where they read more widely to gain an understanding of other literature such as rhymes, poems and traditional stories at a k appropriate for their age.
+Twice a week, the children also participate in whole class reading sessions where they read more widely to gain an understanding of other literature such as rhymes, poems and traditional stories at a level appropriate for their age.

-In Reception and Key Stage One, we use the following decodable reading schemes:

-Dandelion Launchers and Dandelion Readers reading scheme, published by Phonics books Ltd and Letters and Sounds Readers published by Junior Learning.
-Both reading schemes are decodable and are sequenced to match our school phonics teaching sequence.
+In Reception and Key Stage One, we use the following decodable reading scheme for our independent reading:: Collins Big Cat Phonics Little Wandle Letters and Sounds Revised' by Harper Collins.
+This reading scheme is entirely decodable and is sequenced to match our school phonics programme 'Little Wandle'

-In addition to this, when our children are secure at decoding and blending for reading beyond Reception, they will also take home an additional reading book which they call their 'grapple book' for furt challenge to share with an adult.
-We use the reading scheme Phonics bug by Pearson which are also aligned with the sounds they are learning at school but may also contain some trickier words, such as common exception words, which an adult can help them to practise for fluency.
+In addition to this, when our children are secure at decoding and blending for reading beyond Reception, they may also take home an additional reading book which they call their 'grapple book' for further challenge to share with an adult.
+We use Dandelion Launchers and Dandelion Readers reading scheme, published by Phonics books Ltd and Letters and Sounds Phonics progression.
+Children will also choose a library book of their choice to share at home.